-Storm Malik: severe weather warnings for Scotland and northern England
+Severe weather warnings issued as Storm Malik to hit UK

 Very strong winds are expected over eastern Scotland on Saturday.
 The Met Office said buildings could be damaged, and warned people to watch out for flying debris and large waves.

-The storm - named by the Danish Meteorological Institute - is expected to bring winds of up to 80mph on the coast and 60mph elsewhere as it moves eastward towards Denmark.
+The storm – named by the Danish Meteorological Institute – is expected to bring winds of up to 80mph on the coast, and 60mph elsewhere as it moves eastward towards Denmark.

 Paul Gunderson, chief meteorologist for the Met Office, said: “The impacts of Storm Malik are going to be the greatest in Denmark on Sunday, but the track of the storm in the preceding hours means that the UK will be dealt a glancing blow as Malik moves eastwards on Saturday.